-- Long term debt on June 30, 2020 consists in: - Two bonds issuances completed in the context of the acquisition of equensWorldline minority interests in 2019, a € 600 million convertible bond maturing in 2026 and a € 500 million bond maturing in 2024; - Two bonds issuances completed as part of the pre-financing of the Ingenico planned acquisition for a total of € 1 billion euros, as described in Section A.2.1.1. - In July 2020, an issuance of convertible bonds ("OCEANEs") was also completed for a nominal amount of € 600 million, as described in Section A.2.1.1.
+- Long term debt consists in: - Two bonds issued in the context of the acquisition of equensWorldline minority interests in 2019, a € 600 million convertible bond maturing in 2026 and a € 500 million bond maturing in 2024; - Two bonds issued as part of the pre-financing of the Ingenico planned acquisition for a total of €1 billion euros, as described in section A.2.1.1.

-Lastly, regarding the financing of the Ingenico acquisition, in addition to the € 1 billion bonds and to the € 600 million convertible bond, a bridge financing has been signed with a pool of 8 banks, for an amount of up to € 1.6 billion available up to July 2022.
-The amount of available commitments under the bridge credit facility was reduced by € 700 million, corresponding to the proceeds of the convertible bond issue dated July 23, 2020 (see above) and the use of available cash at Worldline.
-The amount of commitments available under the Bridge Credit Facility now amounts to 900 million euros (for more detail on the financing of the offer, please refer to Section B.3 of this Document).
+Lastly, regarding the financing of the Ingenico acquisition, in addition to the € 1 billion bond mentioned above, a bridge financing has been signed with a pool of 8 banks, for an amount of up to €1.6 billion available up to July 2022.